tripu/Vita/doc/parenting.md

 * Try to avoid the words **#guilt** and **#guilty**.

-* Down simplify language more than strictly necessary.
+* Do not simplify language more than strictly necessary.
 There's no harm in being exposed to *real*, adult language since an early age.
 If anything, it'll push them to absorb ideas and words, and start using it earlier.